OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

-' + '*   **Across AT&T companies** to give you the best customer experience and to help you get everything we have to offer.
+' + '*   **Across our companies** to give you the best customer experience and to help you get everything we have to offer.
-' + '*   **With other companies that perform services on our behalf** only as needed for them to perform those services.
+' + '*   **With other, non-AT&T companies that perform services on our behalf** only as needed for them to perform those services.
 We require them to protect your information consistent with our Policy.
 ' + '*   **With other companies and entities, to**:
 ' + '